EmiyaKazuto/CCC101---Group-/README.md

 • Absolute Value of a number (abs)

-## LIMITS OF CALCULATOR FUNCTIONALITIES
+## This is a key binded calculator app.
+You can use it with your keyboard directly.

+Please refer to the following:

+      press "enter" for "="

+      press "Backspace" for "del"

+      press "c" (small c) for "AC"

+      press "E" for "EXP"

+      press "e" for "e"

+      press "P" for "nPr"

+      press "C" for "nCr"

+      press "(" for "("  and  press ")" for  ")"

+## Limits of Calculator Functionalities

-• Can only display answers of upto 14 characters only
+• Can only display answers of upto 13 characters only

 • Cannot return exact answers of xE(-n) if n is greater than 3.

-## Sample application execution
+## Sample Appliction Execution

 Click link to view